Minnale: Music

-All songs except Ivan Yaaro and Iru Vizhi Unadhu (Ore Nyabagam) were reused in the film's Hindi version Rehnaa Hai Terre Dil Mein by Harris himself.
+All songs except "Ivan Yaaro" and "Iru Vizhi Unadhu" ("Ore Nyabagam") were reused in the film's Hindi version Rehnaa Hai Terre Dil Mein by Harris himself.

 Release and reception

 The film was advertised as a Valentine's Day release in 2001 in Tamil Nadu, but was released on 2 February 2001, and upon release it went on to become a large success commercially.
 Madhavan became extremely popular among the youth after the release of Alai Payuthey, but had a setback as his next film underperformed.
 Minnale made him once again popular among the youth.
 Savitha Padmanabhan of The Hindu claimed that the film had a "lot of verve and vigour" and that it was "sure to go down well" with the "yuppie, college-going youngsters".
 A reviewer, Shilpa Kannan from Zee Next, also gave the film a positive review, writing "the entire movie is given an advertisement like treatment by the director.
 It is glossy, stylish, youthful and trendy".
 Visual Dasan of Kalki rated the film "above average".
+Harris Jayaraj won the Filmfare Award for Best Music Director – Tamil, the film's only nomination at the 49th Filmfare Awards South.
+Jayaraj broke A.R.
+Rahman’s 8 year long Filmfare winning streak.